amamgee/DES222ProcessJournal/index.md

 ### Next Steps:
 - Begin prototyping the geolocation feature, focusing on retrieving the user’s position in real time.
 - Research sensor fusion techniques to combine orientation and location data for complex interactions.
-- Create mockups to visualize how the interface changes with different sensor inputs.
+- Create mockups to visualise how the interface changes with different sensor inputs.

 ---